Toy Story 4 - No More Child's Play

 The night I saw the all-toy film lasting an hour and 45 minutes, I noticed that children from about ages seven down to one year kind of ignored the gangsters and the kidnapping and ransom.
 They laughed at the other toy characters, especially the fork entity and seemed to ignore the rest of the story (Forky really is pretty funny).

-The older kids spent the movie running back and forth for free popcorn and soda refills.
-They would likely rather have seen the new knife wielding Chucky - a robot doll called Buddi.
+The older kids spent the movie running up and down the theater staircase for free popcorn and soda refills in the lobby.
+They would likely rather have seen the new knife wielding Chucky story that includes an evil robot doll called Buddi.

 One of the suggested titles for the original Toy Story was pretty gruesome itself:

 "Bring Me The Arm of Buzz Lightyear" was one of the suggested titles for Toy Story.

 In film advertising poster', the robotic Buddi from the 2019 "Child's Play" destroyed one of the beloved Toy Story characters in each image.
 This is funny, but may frighten young children.

 The Twilight Zone introduced the television's first killer toy “Talking Tina” in the 1963 episode “Living Doll.”
 Her counterpart in Toy Story 4 is "Gabby Gabby", a play on the name of the popular 1960s toy "Chatty Cathy."

 The funny toy movie, then, contains some dark material and might scare some young children.
 Adults with phobias about dolls and robots will also not be thrilled in a good way.